Quasi-integrability from PT-symmetry: Discussions and Conclusions

 \section{Discussions and Conclusions}

-We have seen that quasi-conservation of a deformed integrable system can be assured by ${\cal PT}$-symmetry given the system is in the symmetric phase ($u_d^{PT}=\pm u_d$).
-Consequently, both the anomaly function ${\cal Y}$ and, thereby, the anomalous charges are bound to have definite ${\cal PT}$ properties required for quasi-conservation \cite{Ferreira2011,Ferreira2012,Abhinav2025}.
-Such a system is characterized by a ${\cal PT}$-odd Lax pair responsible for a geometric phase of evolution that mimics the condition for integrability.
-This structure is expected to prevail for any treatment that does not violate the original ${\cal PT}$ symmetry of the system, such as abelianization\footnote{The abelianization is expected to be so as it is based on the inherent loop algebra of the system.} or otherwise.
+We have seen that quasi-conservation of a deformed integrable system can be assured by ${\cal PT}$-symmetry, given that the system is in the symmetric phase ($u_d^{PT}=\pm u_d$).
+Consequently, both the anomaly function ${\cal Y}$ and, thereby, the anomalous charges are bound to have definite ${\cal PT}$ properties required for quasi-conservation \cite{R1,R3,R7}.
+This system is characterized by a ${\cal PT}$-odd Lax pair responsible for a geometric phase of evolution that mimics the condition for integrability.
+This structure is expected to prevail for any deformation that does not violate the original ${\cal PT}$-symmetry of the system, such as abelianization\footnote{The abelianization is expected to be so, as it is based on the inherent loop algebra of the system.} or otherwise.
+It should be noted that integrability does not explicitly require ${\cal PT}$-symmetry; the corresponding charges are conserved locally following the equation of motion.
+But for quasi-integrable models, asymptotic conservation follows directly from ${\cal PT}$-symmetry in the absence of any zero-curvature condition.
+Indeed, it can be possible that the ${\cal PT}$-symmetry of a system can ensure asymptotic conservation of charges, whether the system is integrable or not.

 \paragraph*{} Demanding ${\cal PT}$-symmetry imposes a strong constraint on the particular deformation in order to cause quasi-integrability.
-This indeed is true for KdV \cite{Abhinav2025} and NLS \cite{Ferreira2012} systems and is expected to be so in other systems.
-As for particular quasi-deformed solutions obtained for various systems \cite{Ferreira2011,Ferreira2012,Blas2020,ABHINAV2022133186,Blas2024,R1}, they always display definite-${\cal PT}$ in the form of single- and multi-soliton-like structures that are fairly stable.
-Although sufficient, it is to be noted that ${\cal PT}$-symmetry is not hailed here as the necessary condition for quasi-integrability.
+This is true for the KdV \cite{R7} and NLS \cite{R3} systems and is expected to be true for other systems.
+As for particular quasi-deformed solutions obtained for various systems \cite{R1,R3,R6,R8,R9,R21}, they always display definite-${\cal PT}$ structures in the form of single- and multi-soliton-like structures that are fairly stable.
+Although sufficient, note that ${\cal PT}$-symmetry is not hailed here as the necessary condition for quasi-integrability.
 However, since definite ${\cal PT}$-property of anomalous charges is essential for quasi-conservation, it is hard to see if that can be obtained without definite-${\cal PT}$ anomaly and solution.